-ES.7 Distribution of the Draft Environmental Impact Statement
+ES.7 Distribution of the EIS and RMP Amendments

-An administrative Draft EIS was prepared by the BLM and USFWS and distributed to the cooperating agencies for review.
-The BLM and USFWS made changes to the Draft EIS in response to the comments received from the cooperating agencies during the review period.
-After the comments on the administrative Draft EIS were addressed, the BLM and USFWS provided notice regarding the Draft EIS publication, and distributed the document to the agencies and organizations that expressed an interest in the planning process, including the cooperating agencies and American Indian Tribal governments.
-A notice that the document was available for review was also posted on the BLM's ePlanning website3 and in the Federal Register.
-A complete mailing and distribution list for the Draft EIS is available in the Administrative Record.
+An administrative Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments were prepared by the BLM and USFWS and distributed to the cooperating agencies for review.
+The BLM and USFWS made changes to the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments in response to the comments received from the cooperating agencies during the review period.
+After the comments on the administrative documents were addressed, the BLM and USFWS provided notice regarding the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments publication, and distributed the documents to the agencies and organizations that expressed an interest in the planning process, including the cooperating agencies and American Indian Tribal governments.
+A notice that the documents were available for review was also posted on the BLM's ePlanning website and in the Federal Register.
+A complete mailing and distribution list for the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments is available in the Administrative Record.